GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/config.md

 formatter.<formatter>.ext
 :	Extension of files that should be rendered by this formatter.

+	If set to `*` all file extensions are handled by this formatter.

 	Multiple extensions may be specified for a formatter.

 	Overrides the [globally configured file extensions](#formatterExt)